-The Company's working capital ratio at March 31, 2020 decreased to 2.3 from 2.4 at December 31, 2019 as a result of the derivative financial liability which existed at the end of the current quarter.
+The Company's working capital ratio at March 31, 2021 increased to 2.9 from 2.6 at December 31, 2020.

-Except for Hedge instruments held, there are no provisions contained in financial guarantees or commitments, debt or lease agreements or other arrangements that could trigger a requirement for an early repayment, additional collateral support, changes in terms, acceleration of maturity, or the creation of an additional financial obligation.
+There are no provisions contained in financial guarantees or commitments, debt or lease agreements or other arrangements that could trigger a requirement for an early payment, additional collateral support, changes in terms, acceleration of maturity, or the creation of an additional financial obligation.